-A focal point of our ministries must be knowing how to share the Gospel with kids.
-The good news of Jesus is (or should be) central to everything we do at church.
+A focal point of our ministries must be sharing the Gospel with kids.
+The good news of Jesus should be central to everything we do at church.
 Yet sometimes we focus on so many other things—the environment, safety, recruiting volunteers, teaching methodology, and more.
 Yes, all these are good and necessary.
-But if we fail to share the Gospel, we fail in our children’s ministry.
+But unless we’re regularly sharing the Gospel with kids, we fail in our children’s ministry.

-Sometimes we, or the people in our ministry, simply don’t know how to share the Gospel with kids.
+Sometimes we, or the people in our ministry, simply don’t know the best approach for sharing the Gospel with kids.
 Other times, people feel overwhelmed or intimidated.
-Evangelism takes practice, but these three keys make it easier.
+Evangelism takes practice, but these three tips make it easier.

-3 Tips for How to Share the Gospel With Kids
+3 Tips for Sharing the Gospel With Kids

 1. Keep it simple.

 The Gospel really is simple.
-Avoid the tendency to make it complicated.
+So avoid the tendency to make it complicated.

 2. Stay focused.

-It’s really easy to run down rabbit trails, and the kids themselves often provide those opportunities.
+It’s really easy to run down rabbit trails.
+Plus, the kids themselves often provide opportunities to digress.
 But the Gospel is too important for us to get distracted.

 3. Learn and practice a technique you feel comfortable with.